 Photo by Ben Keeling.

 Eric submits some of his stories to literary magazines and journals and collects rejection letters.
-After about ten years of rejection letters, he self-published his first short story collection, Crushes, which can found here.
-He’s had work selected for a University of Louisville Axton Reading Series Masterclass by Michelle Latiolais, received the University of Louisville Creative Writing Scholarship Award, and was a finalist for the Bluegrass Writers Studio Emerging Writer Award.
-He’s the fiction editor for the 13th issue of the literary journal Jelly Bucket, and was the founder and editor-in-chief of Likely Red Press.
+After about five years of rejection letters, he self-published his first short story collection, Crushes, which can found here.
+He’s had work selected for a University of Louisville Axton Reading Series Masterclass by Michelle Latiolais, received the University of Louisville Creative Writing Scholarship Award, was a finalist for the Bluegrass Writers Studio Emerging Writer Award, and is an alumni of the Disquiet International Literary Program.
+He’s edited fiction for the literary journal Jelly Bucket and was the founder and editor-in-chief of Likely Red Press.

 His business accolades include a Certified Associate in Project Management (CAPM) certification, a Capstone Excellence Award from Western Governors University for his master’s capstone project, and certificates from the University of South Florida in: project management, workplace wellness foundations, and diversity, equity, and inclusion.